JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: oh i just have one, i think: texdraw

-NS: there is a huge system to set up brishes
+NS: there is a huge system to set up brushes
-NS: with thise menu headlines
+NS: with these menu headlines

 JR: ah wonderful :)
 JR: i suppose it can import .brush files or some such?